 "In Western civilization, our elders are books." -Gary Snyder

-So speaks one of my own elders, whom I know only from his books.
-He is right and more than that.
-In this world where many of us are cut-off from multigenerational living and learning, from the Land, from seasonal practices, natural rhythms, even from our own right to understand and tend to our own bodies, books can be our spirit guides, teachers, food, medicine, and bridges to lands unknown.
+In this world where many of us are cut-off from multigenerational living and learning, from the Land, from seasonal practices, natural rhythms, even from our own right to understand and tend to our own bodies, books can be our guides, teachers, food, medicine, and bridges to lands unknown.

 Whether it's our love of fiction, or our hunger for learning, books are an iteration of an ancient tradition - passing knowledge onto others through storytelling, by connecting filaments of ideas and intellect into meaningful patterns.

 When folks ask me how to get started in plant medicine, my first advice is always "Go outside.' but the second is "Get a good bio-regional field guide.".
-You can get pretty far with those two, but I suppose that the third might be "Get a book by Rosemary Gladstar.
-And a copy of Braiding Sweetgrass by Robin Wall Kimmerer.
+You can get pretty far with those two, but I suppose that the third might be "Get a copy of Braiding Sweetgrass by Robin Wall Kimmerer.
 Grow something.
 Look in your tea and spice drawers and find out whom you already have relations with."

 Another question I get a lot is "What are your favorite herbal books?"

-Asia Suler answered the question rather perfectly recently, listing, not necessarily the most practical tomes, but the ones that were the most impactful in setting her on her path (Braiding Sweetgrass was on her list as well, and I can't stress this enough: you should read it.
+Asia Suler answered the question recently, listing, not necessarily the most practical tomes, but the ones that were the most impactful in setting her on her path.
+Braiding Sweetgrass was on her list as well, and I can't stress this enough: you should read it.
 It is the single most moving, elegant, hopeful and meaningful book about plant-human-relations.
 It is also one of the few widely available, English-language books not written by white-presenting folx with mainly European ancestry.

 Necessities & Basics / Study Buddies / Odds & Ends

 Necessities & Basics